SchwarzIT/php-remote-storage/README.md

 // load a test file
 $S3Adapter->get($pdfFile);

-// more info see S3AdapterTest.php
+// @more info see S3AdapterTest.php
 ```

 ## Use the `S3Adapter` in Symfony Project